 It often happens when you drive along and hit a bump, suddenly your radio cuts out either entirely or for a brief second.
 Why did your car radio stop working after hitting a bump?

-There are three main reasons why your car radio stopped working after hitting a bump, and these are faulty wires, a corroded connection, or a bad antenna.
+There are three main reasons why your car radio stopped working after hitting a bump, and these are faulty wires, a corroded connection, a bad antenna, or a blown fuse.
 In any case, the signal may have gotten interrupted and resulted in either a partial or complete loss of sound.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

 Tip: If your radio cuts out often, it can have a bad wring, and you should repalce the cables.
 Fortunately, these are relatively minor inconveniences and can be easily fixed.